Michael J. Davies

-He has made major contributions to the field of oxidants and oxidative damage.
-His work on protein modification and the detection and reactions of reactive intermediates is recognised nationally and internationally and has resulted in a number of significant awards and his election to a number of prestigious leadership positions in scientific societies.
+His group have made major contributions to the field of oxidants and oxidative damage.
+His work on protein modification and the detection and reactions of reactive intermediates is recognised nationally and internationally and has resulted in a number of significant awards, his editorship of journals and his election to a number of prestigious leadership positions in scientific societies.

 Primary fields of research